 Universal Powerline Bus (UPB)

-UPB is an acronym for Universal Powerline Bus, which is a home automation protocol that sends communications over existing AC electrical cables in your home.
-UPB is developed by California-based Powerline Control Systems.
+UPB is an acronym for Universal Power-line Bus, a home automation protocol that sends communications over existing AC electrical cables in your home.
+California-based Powerline Control Systems developed UPB.
 The company sells commercial and residential lighting control systems.

 The wired system communicates via pulses within the alternating current on standard electrical wiring.
-It is similar to the X10 technology, but is considered to be more efficient and more reliable.
-The intent was for UPB to replace X10, but the technology hasn’t caught on and there aren’t many devices on the market.
+It is similar to the X10 technology but is considered to be more efficient and reliable.
+The intent was for UPB to replace X10, but the technology hasn’t caught on, and there aren’t many devices on the market.

-The main benefit of UPB is that it can easily be added to a home without the need for new wiring.
+The main benefit of UPB is that it can easily be added to a home without needing new wiring.
 In addition, it is very reliable (up to 99%) and reaches anywhere in the home that has a power outlet, light, or switch.
-Devices communicate peer-to-peer so a central controller isn’t necessary.
+Devices communicate peer-to-peer, so a central controller isn’t necessary.
 The technology can also be set up to work on both phases of an electrical system.

-Unfortunately, there are a number of significant disadvantages.
-First, it is very complicated to set up a wireless controller that connects to UPB so remote or phone-based control is not available.
+Unfortunately, there are several significant disadvantages to UPB.
+First, it is very complicated to set up a wireless controller that connects to UPB, so remote or phone-based control is not available.
 In addition, there aren’t a lot of product options available.
-While the powerline reliability is positive, we simply cannot recommend UPB in an era where more advanced protocols are available.
+While the power-line reliability is positive, we cannot recommend UPB in an era where more advanced protocols are available.

-All of the lighting control devices communicate peer-to-peer so a central hub isn’t required.
+All lighting control devices communicate peer-to-peer, so a central hub isn’t required.
 If you are interested in UPB for lighting control in your home, check out Pulseworx by Powerline Control Systems.